-Gledé holds a master’s degree in communications, and has spoken at multiple industry events including the Boston Book Festival, Sisters in Crime (SinC) New England Crime Bake and the Women in Publishing Summit.
-She lives outside Boston with her husband and two sons.
+Gledé has spoken at multiple industry events including the Boston Book Festival, Sisters in Crime (SinC) New England Crime Bake, and the Women in Publishing Summit.
+When she’s not torturing her characters, she’s hosting webinars and workshops on the craft of writing fiction, and working as a Content Marketing Manager for a high-tech start-up.
+Gledé lives outside Boston with her husband and children.
+You can reach her at glede@gledekabongo.com or her author website.

 ON WRITING